 - unintelligible or irrelevant content.

-- If the quantity of submissions received is too large, an initial selection will be made by NSERC to determine which submissions will proceed to public voting to a maximum of 50.
-Decisions will be based on production quality and effectiveness of communicating the chosen research subject.
+- If the quantity of submissions received is too large, an initial selection will be made by NSERC to determine which submissions will proceed to public voting to a maximum of fifty (50).
+Decisions will be based on technical quality and effectiveness of communicating the intent and benefit(s) of the chosen research subject.

 - The Submission must not infringe upon or violate any laws or any third party rights, including, but not limited to, copyright, patent, trademark, trade secret or other proprietary rights and must not constitute material that would be considered libelling, defamatory, a privacy violation, tortious or a contract breach.